About Survival Run CANADA

-You can follow us on Instagram at @SurvivalRunCanada to focus on this race, or @FuegoyAgua to keep up with developments for all Survival Run races.
-We will be posting profile photos of racers as they register, as well as race developments. @SurvivalRunCanada will also be dropping hints to help you prepare.... take note of these!!
+You can follow us on Instagram at @FuegoyAgua to keep up with developments for all Survival Run races.
+We will be posting profile photos of racers as they register, as well as race developments.
+We will be dropping hints to help you prepare.... take note of these!!

 Awards for SURVIVAL RUN™ 1st Place Male, 1st Place Female.

 SURVIVAL RUN CANADA RULES & THINGS TO KNOW

 There is no "application" step this year - if you want to apply, feel free.
 Nonetheless, applicants must have previous experience to satisfy the Race Director they can travel safely, to be considered for entry!
-Accepted applicants will receive a registration link via our Registration System.
 The race director will issue complete rules over time, but these rules will form the basis and show the spirit.

 - No whining!
 SURVIVAL RUN CANADA is hard and dangerous: only big kids should race this.
 We expect well under half the field to finish the course – don’t come expecting a medal: come expecting to learn about yourself.